deepankarc/image-retargetting/README.md

 # Image Retargetting

-Uses dynamic programming to calculate mininmum edge energy path in the image from one edge to the opposite edge.
-This edge is then removed to obtain a resized image with minimal perceptual loss of information.
+Uses dynamic programming to calculate minimum edge energy path (seam) in the image from one edge to the opposite edge.
+This seam is then removed to obtain a resized image with minimal perceptual loss of information.

 ### Parameters